ProctoredGames/ProctoredGames/README.md

 - 👋 Hi, I’m @DUROXOID
 - 👀 I’m interested in game dev and physical computing
 - 🌱 I’m currently learning C++ and Java
-- 💞️ I’m looking to collaborate on cleaning up bad code :D
+- 💞️ I’m looking to collaborate on cleaning up my bad code :D

 <!---
 DUROXOID/DUROXOID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.